-With the exception of the Rancho Cañada to Rancho San Carlos Road Bridge reach, the Carmel River streamside corridor has stabilized in nearly all reaches that were affected by a combination of increased groundwater extraction, extreme drought and flood events that occurred during the 1970s, 1980s and 1990s.
+Except for the Rancho Cañada to Rancho San Carlos Road Bridge reach, the Carmel River streamside corridor has stabilized in nearly all reaches that were affected by a combination of increased groundwater extraction, extreme drought and flood events that occurred during the 1970s, 1980s and 1990s.
 Prior to the 2016-17 winter high flows, a complex channel had developed in the lower 16 miles of the river with improved steelhead spawning substrate, diverse habitat, and a richer riparian community.
 Areas with perennial or near perennial flow (upstream of Schulte Bridge) or a high groundwater table, such as downstream of Highway 1, experienced vigorous natural recruitment in the channel bottom, which has helped to stabilize streambanks and diversify aquatic habitat.
 Areas that continue to be dewatered annually have less significant growth.
 The recovery of streamside areas subjected to annual dewatering requires monitoring.
 Plant stress in the late summer and fall is evident in portions of the river that go dry.
 In these areas, streambanks can exhibit unstable characteristics during high flows, such as sudden bank collapse, because of the lack of healthy vegetation that would ordinarily provide stability.
-The drought that began with Water Year 2013 (beginning October 2012) and ended in Water Year 2016 can also impact the health and vigor or riparian plants.
 Impacts to streamside vegetation can manifest themselves for several years even after the end of a drought.
-Based on annual cross-section work by CSUMB, several areas have experienced a filling of pools with sand.
-Absent high flows like those that occurred in 2017, it is likely that the sand will be winnowed out and sent downstream over the next several years.
-District staff contracted with CSUMB in the fall of 2023 to investigate the overall scour and deposition of the streambed and will report on this in next year's mitigation report.
-Current results still show many of the pools are still filled with sand.
+District staff contracted with CSUMB in the fall of 2023 to investigate the overall scour and deposition of the streambed.
+Conclusions from this report show that the Carmel River primarily experienced net erosion with some cross-sections showing lateral migration.
+In addition, some cross-sections showed deposition of sediments in riparian areas within the active channel.